railsware/mailtrap-php/README.md

 It supports Symphony and Laravel integrations.

-Currently this SDK you can do:
+Currently with this SDK you can:
 - Email API/SMTP
   - Send an email (Transactional and Bulk streams)
   - Send an email with a Template